sschwarzer/racket-glossary/glossary-notes.md

     `current-input-port` or `current-output-port` are set to the file's port.
   - Generally, all these `call-*`, `with-*` are utterly confusing.
 Try to give recommendations on what to use.
+  - `close-output-port` and `close-input-port` can be used repeatedly without an error.
+Think of the functions as "make sure the port is closed."
 - Describe iterators for I/O
+  `in-lines`
 - Useful tools in <https://docs.racket-lang.org/reference/port-lib.html>
   `port->list`, `port->string`, `port->bytes`, `port->lines`, `port->bytes-lines`
 - See also
   - "Formatting and output"
+  - "Parameter"
   - "Streams" (maybe merge "Streams" into "Ports")
   - "String, character, byte string"
   - Racket Guide: <https://docs.racket-lang.org/guide/i_o.html>